 Alert Level 3 – is the voluntary repatriation phase.
 It is issued when violent disturbances or external aggression occur in a limited area.

 Alert Level 4 – is the evacuation/mandatory repatriation.
-It is issued when there is large-scale internal conflict or full-blown external attack
+It is issued when there is a large-scale internal conflict or full-blown external attack

 What information does the DFA use to develop travel advisories?

 The DFA uses a range of credible sources of information to craft travel advisories such as:

 - Its analyses of common problems that Filipinos experience overseas

 - Media and open source reporting

 How will I know when the travel advisory or alert levels have been updated?